King's Lynn railway station: Services

-It was originally intended that King's Lynn would be included in the Thameslink Programme, so that most trains for London from King's Lynn would be diverted on to the Thameslink route and on to St Pancras, Farringdon rather than terminating at King's Cross.
-However, this did not occur and King's Lynn trains continue to provide the fast service from Cambridge to Kings Cross.
+It was originally intended that King's Lynn would be included in the Thameslink Programme, so that most trains for London from King's Lynn would be diverted on to the Thameslink route to St Pancras, Farringdon and beyond, rather than terminating at King's Cross.
+However, this did not occur and King's Lynn trains continue to provide the fast service from Cambridge South to Kings Cross.